calvinaco/keplr-chain-tool/README.md

 ## Supported Chain

-The application is shipped with the quick add button for the following chains;
+The application is shipped with the quick add button for the following chains:
 - Crypto.org Chain Croeseid Testnet
 - Cronos Testnet